ChristabelChomba/ChristabelChomba.github.io/index.md

   </div>
 </div>

-**Operating across Kenya, East Africa, and beyond** — with deep experience serving international clients demanding the highest standards of data governance and privacy compliance.
+**Operating across Kenya, East Africa, and beyond** — with experience serving international clients who demand the highest standards of data governance and privacy compliance.

 ---